Best Way to Transfer Money to a Dutch Bank Account?

 Minimum and maximum transfers

 Still another issue worth asking is what their minimum or maximum, transfer rate is – in other words, whether they’ll send $100 just as easily as $10,000?
-Again, it all depends on your preference and needs.
+Again, it all depends on your preferences and needs.

 (Note that transferring money between SEPA Euro accounts doesn’t normally cost anything, so transfer apps are good for currencies outside of the Eurozone.)